-A prolific writer and advocate for the sector’s potential and a consultant to community organizations since 1993, Hildy helped develop the current Masters degree program in Community Leadership at Duquesne University, where she and her partner, Dimitri Petropolis, have taught as professors.
+An advocate for the potential of each of us to bring out the best in each other and our world, Hildy helped develop the current Masters degree program in Community Leadership at Duquesne University (pron.
+Dew-cáyne), where she and her partner, Dimitri Petropolis, have taught as professors.

 When not working, Hildy can be found in the garden, at the movies, shooting photos, or watching the Daily Show.